 You can then enter a repository name, which will also dictate the URL, an optional description, the visibility of the project, and name you will call the remote in Xcode.
 The default options are usually fine, although you may want to make the repository private.
 The last field, remote name, can be left as the default “origin.
 This is just a label you can give to the remote repository, and if you used multiple, it would be helpful to distinguish each of them.
 Origin is just the conventional name that most developers use.

 Xcode will then create the repost on GitHub, and push your code.
 You should then see the new remote appear in the Source Control pane, and you’ll be able to commit, push, pull, etc. from the menu bar in Xcode.

 You’ll also find your code on the remote repository on GitHub.

 I hope you found this guide helpful.
 If not, then please let me know either in the comments below, or on Twitter where I’m @chrishannah.

-If you’re a programmer, you’re probably aware about version control and Git, and maybe even what a
+If you’re a programmer, you’re probably aware about version control and Git, and maybe even what a .gitignore file is.

 If you don’t:

 A gitignore file specifies intentionally untracked files that Git should ignore.
 Files already tracked by Git are not affected; see the NOTES below for details.